AeroHand/Dota-2-ModKit/README.md

 ## Installation

-1. Extract the folder ParticleForker inside the .rar to anywhere.
+1. Download ParticleForker.rar and extract it, or you can build from the .sln in WindowsFormsApplication1.
-2. Move your decompiled particles folder over to the ParticlesForker folder. **Rename it to decompiled_particles**.
-If you don't have the decompiled particles, you can download them [here.](https://mega.co.nz/#!BpYUmCgJ!_Ks49abeMdgn9t4nL-yMP26BrjuHZLpiHE18p_bS-pg)
+2. If you already have the decompiled particles, move them over to the ParticlesForker folder. **Rename the folder to decompiled_particles**.
+If you don't have the decompiled particles, don't worry this program comes with them.
 3. Open ParticleForker.exe

 ## Credits